SchematicHQ/schematic-go/api/docs/CreateBillingProductRequestBody.md

 ### NewCreateBillingProductRequestBody

-`func NewCreateBillingProductRequestBody(currency string, externalId string, name string, price float32, quantity int32, ) *CreateBillingProductRequestBody`
+`func NewCreateBillingProductRequestBody(currency string, externalId string, interval string, name string, price float32, quantity int32, ) *CreateBillingProductRequestBody`

 NewCreateBillingProductRequestBody instantiates a new CreateBillingProductRequestBody object This constructor will assign default values to properties that have it defined,